harrysolutions/univention-corporate-server/doc/manual/computers.rst

 * The local variables are overruled by policy variables which are usually sourced from the directory service

-* The :option:`--schedule` option is used to set local variables which are only intended to apply for a certain period of time.
+* The ``--schedule`` option is used to set local variables which are only intended to apply for a certain period of time.
 This level of the |UCSUCR| is reserved for local settings which are automated by time-controlled mechanisms in |UCSUCS|.

-* When the :option:`--force` option is used in setting a local variable, settings adopted from the directory service and variables from the schedule level are overruled and the given value for the local system fixed instead.
-An
+* When the ``--force`` option is used in setting a local variable, settings adopted from the directory service and variables from the schedule level are overruled and the given value for the local system fixed instead.
+An example:
-  example:

   .. code-block:: console

      $ univention-config-registry set --force mail/messagesizelimit=1000000

 If a variable is set which is overwritten by a superordinate policy, a warning message is given.